opengrail/opengrail.github.io/_posts/2017-04-17-numbers-text.md

 # There is a right way ...

-Ha ha ... and to prove this point Alex Miller (aka [@puredanger][alex]) informed me on Twitter that **Clojure** has something very close to this already - and soooooo much more - in the form of [cl-format][cl-format] which is an implementation of output formats from Common Lisp.
+Ha ha ... and to prove this point Alex Miller (aka [@puredanger][alex]) informed me on Twitter that **Clojure** has something very close to this already - and soooooo much more - in the form of [cl-format][cl-format].
+This is an implementation of output formats from Common Lisp.
 Who knew?
-Wow!
+Wow - it's astounding and it was honestly worth this effort to discover that it exists!
 This is a whole new rabbit hole people!

 <pre><code class="language-klipse" data-loop-msec="3000" data-preamble="(require 'clojure.pprint)">
-(clojure.pprint/cl-format true "~r" (rand-int 10000001))
+(clojure.pprint/cl-format true "~r" (rand-int 10001))
 </code></pre>